ThiagoPiovesan/ThiagoPiovesan/README.md

 ### Hi there, I'm Thiago 👋

-## I'm an Eletrical Engineer student, estagiary and everything learner!!
+## I'm an Eletrical Engineer student, intern and everything learner!!

 - 🔭 I’m almost finishing my graduation !!
 - 🌱 I’m currently learning most about Artificial Intelligence and Internet of Things